Temporary Accommodation: Homeless Pods

 - A joint project between Milford Haven Comprehensive School, PCC and National Theatre Wales.

 - An online community meeting in September 2021 to ask any questions or voice any concerns.

 - Community Open Day in May 2022

 - Access to updates via the PCC Housing Facebook page

 What is the joint project between Milford Haven Comprehensive, PCC and National Theatre Wales?

 National Theatre Wales approached PCC’s Housing department regarding a project they were working on with 17 pupils from Milford Haven Comprehensive.
 The topic of the project was homelessness so when they saw that PCC were installing pods for homeless customers on the Hubberston site, the young people were very keen to do something to make the site welcoming for them and to provide them with something useful.
 It was agreed that a colourful, artistic mural would make the site look welcoming and a cook book for each pod would give them a homely feel and help give them ideas for healthy meals on a budget.

 They worked with an artist to create the mural and a chef to create recipes for the cook book.
 The cook book features a series of recipes that will cost about £20 per week which we will also be sharing with all of our other tenants.

-We will be doing a handover in September when school restarts and we cannot wait to see the finished mural and cookbooks the young people have worked hard to produce for our pod residents.
+We will be doing a handover when the pods are open and we cannot wait to see the finished mural and cookbooks the young people have worked hard to produce for our pod residents.